SAShameem/CGPA-Calculator/README.md

 ## Overview

 This project is a CGPA Calculator specifically designed for students studying at Varendra University.
-It allows students to input their subject names, marks, and credit hours, and calculates their CGPA based on the university's grading system.
+It allows students to input their subject names, marks, and credit hours and calculates their CGPA based on the university's grading system.

 ## Features